datakurre/blog/content/blog/2022/02/carrot-rcc-playground/index.md

 Standing on the shoulders…
 --------------------------

-After struggling in mapping many Camunda or BPMN concepts to Robot Framework, I seem to have learned the best practise to be simply: **do not**.
+After struggling in mapping many Camunda and BPMN concepts to Robot Framework, I seem to have learned the best practise to be simply: **do not**.

 **What if** one could just go to [Camunda provided documentation](https://camunda.com/best-practices/_/) to learn about process modelling and [Robocorp provided documentation](https://robocorp.com/docs/) to learn about RPA and automation (or just "glue coding" in general).
 Then use their optimized tools to iterate on both, and eventually **everything would just work**.

 That's [what carrot-rcc is about](../../../2021/08/carrot-rcc/). **Carrot-rcc works as a bridge between Camunda Platform external service tasks and Robocorp style Python or Robot Framework robot packages.** It converts Camunda Platform process task state into Robocorp style work item, and then uses [Robocorp RCC](https://robocorp.com/docs/rcc/overview) to execute the robot package for it (by matching external task topic to robot task name).
 Finally, the external task state is updated from the saved work item, and then the task is either completed or marked failed at the Camunda Platform process.

-[Carrot-rcc is not a lot of code.](https://github.com/datakurre/carrot-rcc/) So it could also be taken as a concept, which should be re-implementable within reasonable time.
+[Carrot-rcc is not really a lot of code.](https://github.com/datakurre/carrot-rcc/) So it could also be taken as a concept to be re-implemented with the favourite language.

 The playground
 --------------

 Open-source mashup on top of Camunda Platform and Robocorp toolchain provides extremely flexible automation foundation.
-The downside is that, because there is no single polished product, putting it all together requires some effort.
+The downside is that, because that's not a single polished product, putting it all together requires some effort.

 Fortunately, carrot-rcc approach can be tried out using prepared playground implemented as a [Vagrant](https://www.vagrantup.com/) provisioned [virtual machine](https://app.vagrantup.com/datakurre/boxes/carrot-rcc):